What is Status of Residence? Is it different from Visa?

 Since the effective period of CoE is only 3 months from the issuance, you have to land Japan before it expires.

 When you land Japan, you need to show your Visa and CoE to inspector at airport.
-If there is no problem in the landing examination, you will be permitted to land Japan and receive landing verification seal on your passport and Residence Card.

 Usually Residence card are issued at the airport.
 But some airports do not handle the administration.
 In such case, your Residence Card will be mailed to your place of residence after you have completed Notification of the Place of Residence (see step 5).